Welcome to today's edition of the Rush 24-7 podcast.

 How will this hurt Bush and how will this help the Democrats?

-And uh you have to you have to understand that when watching the news and interpreting it and so forth, uh the the effort here that we'll undertake today to set some of this straight will be our usual effort.
+The effort here that we'll undertake today to set some of this straight will be our usual effort.

-We're gonna take quick time out.
+We're going to take quick timeout.

 We come back.

-Quick timeout, we'll be back and continue here in just a moment.
+We'll be back and continue here in just a moment.

 And we're back.

-Telephone numbers 800 uh 1800-282-2882.
+Telephone numbers 1-800-282-2882.

-Unidentified reporters said with billions of dollars flowing out of Washington for hurricane relief, some Republicans are worried that you're writing a blank check that will have to be paid by future generations.
+Unidentified reporters said, with billions of dollars flowing out of Washington for hurricane relief, some Republicans are worried that you're writing a blank check that will have to be paid by future generations.

 But I'm confident we can handle it, and I'm confident we can handle our other priorities.